coolsamson7/aspyx/README.md

 ```

 The default is that all eligible classes, that are implemented in the containing module or in any submodule will be managed.
+THe container will import the module and its children automatically.
+No need to add artifical improt statements!

 By adding the parameter `features: list[str]`, it is possible to filter injectables by evaluating the corresponding `@conditional` decorators.